kharmabum/fototropik/_pages/film-recommendations.md

 - [Waking Life] (2001)
     - Directed by Richard Linklater
     - Screenplay by Richard Linklater
+- [Rivers and Tides: Andy Goldsworthy Working with Time] (2001)
+    - Directed by Thomas Riedelsheimer
 - [Eternal Sunshine of the Spotless Mind] (2004)
     - Directed by Michel Gondry
     - Screenplay by Charlie Kaufman, Michael Gondry